makerdao/community/governance/polls/Change of Ownership of the Ambassador Program Multi-Sig - December 12, 2022.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * The Ambassador's program comptrollers will be instructed to replace @kat as a signer on the Multi-Sig with @Sebix.
-* Future program updates (inclusing expenditures) will be expected from @Sebix.
+* Future program updates (including expenditures) will be expected from @Sebix.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**